 The Gardening Group was established in 2012 with the aim of providing a forum to share information, swap plants and gardening know-how, and to improve the local environment of the village of Halton.

-Meetings are held on the 3rd Tuesday of each month from 10 am to 11.30 am. (no meetings August, December or January).
+Meetings are held on the 3rd Tuesday of each month, currently online due to government restrictions (Jan 2021).

 All are welcome.
 You don’t need any gardening knowledge or expertise.
 We are keen to involve all sections of our community, and we are open to ideas and suggestions for individual and community benefit.
 We are enthusiastic amateurs with a varied range of knowledge and experience.